 - 1.1.
-The Gas and Electricity Markets Authority ("the Authority") proposes to impose a financial penalty on npower Direct Ltd, npower Ltd, npower Northern Ltd, npower Northern Supply Ltd, npower Yorkshire Supply Ltd, npower Yorkshire Ltd and npower Gas Ltd ("npower") following an investigation by Ofgem into their failure to comply with Standard Licence Conditions (SLCs) 25C Standards of Conduct (SoC), and 27.17 of the Gas and Electricity Supply Licence and the relevant requirements under regulations 3-7 and 10 of the Gas and Electricity (Consumer Complaints Handling Standards) Regulations 2008 ("the CHRs"). - 1.2. npower has admitted that it breached the relevant SLCs and CHRs set out above.
-It has acknowledged that its practices fell far short of requirements in relation to its billing issues and complaints handling. npower has made significant improvements in these areas during the investigation and improved its performance as a consequence. - 1.3.
-The Authority has taken into account that npower has offered to settle this investigation and also undertake to make consumer redress payments set out in paragraph 1.6 to directly affected customers and to charity(ies)/third sector organisation(s) for the benefit of domestic energy consumers. - 1.4.
-Having considered all the circumstances of the case, the Authority considers the consumer redress payments will be of greater benefit to consumers than if a significant financial penalty were to be imposed. - 1.5.
-Accordingly the Authority considers it appropriate in the circumstances of this investigation to impose a reduced financial penalty of £1 on each of the npower companies (total £7) provided that the financial penalty is paid within seven days of the date of any Final Penalty Notice issued by the Authority pursuant to section 30A(5) of the Gas Act 1986 ("Gas Act") and section 27A(5) of the Electricity Act 1989 ("Electricity Act") ("Final Penalty Notice"), and npower pays the sum of £26million (less £7) by way of consumer redress on the dates and in the manner set out in paragraph 1.6 below.
+The Gas and Electricity Markets Authority ("the Authority") has decided to impose a financial penalty on npower Direct Ltd, npower Ltd, npower Northern Ltd, npower Northern Supply Ltd, npower Yorkshire Supply Ltd, npower Yorkshire Ltd and npower Gas Ltd ("npower") following an investigation by Ofgem into their failure to comply with Standard Licence Conditions (SLCs) 25C Standards of Conduct (SoC), and 27.17 of the Gas and Electricity Supply Licence and the relevant requirements under regulations 3-7 and 10 of the Gas and Electricity (Consumer Complaints Handling Standards) Regulations 2008 ("the CHRs"). - 1.2. npower admitted that it breached the relevant SLCs and CHRs set out above.
+It acknowledged that its practices fell far short of requirements in relation to its billing issues and complaints handling. npower made significant improvements in these areas during the investigation and improved its performance as a consequence. - 1.3.
+The Authority took into account that npower offered to settle this investigation and to make consumer redress payments, as set out in paragraph 1.6, to directly affected customers and to charity(ies)/third sector organisation(s) for the benefit of domestic energy consumers.
+The Authority also considered two representations or objections received on its proposed penalty.
+These representations or objections are discussed in paragraph 1.17. - 1.4.
+Having considered all the circumstances of the case, the Authority considered the consumer redress payments will be of greater benefit to consumers than if a significant financial penalty were to be imposed. - 1.5.
+Accordingly the Authority considered it appropriate in the circumstances of this investigation to impose a reduced financial penalty of £1 on each of the npower companies (total £7) provided that the financial penalty is paid within seven days of the date of this Final Penalty Notice pursuant to section 30A(5) of the Gas Act 1986 ("Gas Act") and section 27A(5) of the Electricity Act 1989 ("Electricity Act") ("Final Penalty Notice"), and npower pays the sum of £26million (less £7) by way of consumer redress on the dates and in the manner set out in paragraph 1.6 below.